Parent–teacher association: Early history

 The National Parent Teacher Association was founded on 17 February 1897, in Washington, D.C., as the National Congress of Mothers by Alice McLellan Birney and Phoebe Apperson Hearst at a meeting of over 2,000 parents, teachers, workers, and legislators.
 In 1908, the organization changed its name to the National Congress of Mothers and Parent-Teacher Associations..

-Alice Birney's original vision and Phoebe Hearst's (wife of California U.S. Senator George Hearst and mother of publisher William Randolph Hearst) social and financial assistance came together in a burst of synergy that drew 2,000 people from across the country to discuss the issues affecting their children at the three-day event.
-The National Congress of Mothers quickly fanned out into a grassroots organization at national, state and local levels.
+Alice Birney's original vision coupled with Phoebe Hearst's (wife of California U.S. Senator George Hearst and mother of publisher William Randolph Hearst) social and financial assistance came together in a burst of synergy that drew 2,000 people from across the country to discuss the issues affecting their children at a three-day event.
+The National Congress of Mothers quickly fanned out into a grassroots organization at national, state, and local levels.